 Here are some examples of common catastrophic injuries:

 The above is not an exhaustive list.
 If you’ve had an injury that significantly impacts your life, and your doctors believe it is permanent, you could have a catastrophic injury.
-A North Carolina personal injury lawyer can go over the details of what happened as well as your medical records, and help you determine if your injury was catastrophic or not.
+A North Carolina Automobile Insurance Policy Lawyer can go over the details of what happened as well as your medical records, and help you determine if your injury was catastrophic or not.

 A catastrophic injury can be caused by almost any kind of accident.
 Unfortunately, in many cases we find that a person or entity was negligent, leading to the circumstances that allowed the accident to happen.
 Here are some common situations that may result in catastrophic injuries: